YetAnotherMatt/libreoffice-ebook-indexer/README.md

   and if you save the resulting document in LibreOffice it will convert the style names, e.g. from 'Index entry' to 'Index_20_entry'.
 * If this behaviour changes in later versions of LibreOffice, you might need to open the .odt file as a zip archive and examine content.xml to see what format it stores style names in, and use the correct names in `EbookIndexer.properties`.
+* Additional implementation details available in the comments in EbookIndexer.java.